DreymaR/BigBagKbdTrixPKL/README.md

 * Also, a Dead Key file.
 DKs are mapped as @###.
 Pressing the key then a release glyph may produce something new!
     - There are help images for DKs, these can be very useful as they show what releases are in different shift states.
     - I haven't made images for all variants though, so there may be minor discrepancies.
-* Help images aren't available with every board and mod combo, as there are so many of them.
+* Layout folders aren't premade for every variant, board and mod combo, as there are so many of them.
 See below.

 **Hotkeys found in the EPKL_Settings file:**
 * Ctrl+Shift+1 – Display/hide the help image